-Requirements Bill C-252 Proposed Policy Food and Beverage Code Restriction No person shall advertise restricted foods in a manner that is primarily directed at children Age of "children" Individuals under 13 years of age "Restricted" Food and Beverages Foods that contain more than certain levels of sugars, saturated fat or sodium, with such levels to be prescribed by regulation.
-Foods with: added sodium, free sugars (e.g., added sugars and sugars naturally present in honey, syrups, fruit juice and fruit juice concentrates); or added fat that exceed the "low in X" nutrient content claim thresholds for sodium, sugars and/or saturated fats.
-These nutrient thresholds are equivalent to 6% of the daily value ("DV") for sodium, 5% of the DV for sugars and 10% of the DV for saturated fat prescribed in regulation.
-Foods that exceed the "low in X" nutrient content claim thresholds for sodium, sugars and/or saturated fats set out in the Food and Beverage Code, which are similar to the thresholds set out in Health Canada's Table of permitted nutrient content statements and claims, which in turn is incorporated by reference into the Food and Drug Regulations.
+Requirements Bill C-252 Proposed Policy Food and Beverage Code Restriction No person shall advertise restricted foods in a manner that is primarily directed at children.
+Age of "children" Individuals under 13 years of age.
+"Restricted" Food and Beverages Foods that contain more than certain levels of sugars, saturated fat, or sodium, with such levels to be prescribed by regulation.
+Added sodium, Free sugars (e.g., added sugars and sugars naturally present in honey, syrups, fruit juice, and fruit juice concentrates) or Added fat That exceeds the "low in X" nutrient content claim thresholds for sodium, sugars, and/or saturated fats.
+These nutrient thresholds are equivalent to 6% of the daily value (DV) for sodium, 5% of the DV for sugars, and 10% of the DV for saturated fat prescribed in regulation.
+Foods that exceed the "low in X" nutrient content claim thresholds for sodium, sugars, and/or saturated fats set out in the Food and Beverage Code, which is similar to the thresholds set out in Health Canada's Table of permitted nutrient content statements and claims, which, in turn, is incorporated by reference into the Food and Drug Regulations.
 Certain unique nutrient criteria also apply to certain foods.
-For example, to be advertised to children, a one-serving cup of breakfast cereal: cannot have: 230 mg of sodium, 1.5 g of saturated fat, 12 g of sugar, or more; and must have at least 8 g of whole grains, at least 2 g of fibre; or at least 15% of the daily value of any essential nutrient except sodium.
+For example, to be advertised to children, a one-serving cup of breakfast cereal: Cannot have: 230 mg of sodium.
+1.5 g of saturated fat.
+12 g of sugar.
+Or more, and Must have at least 8 g of whole grains, at least 2 g of fiber, or at least 15% of the daily value of any essential nutrient except sodium.

 Applicable Advertising Medium Not yet determined; to be prescribed by regulation.
 However, in light of Health Canada's Proposed Policy and the Food and Beverage Code, we expect the Bill to apply, at a minimum, to television and digital media advertising.
 Television and digital media only.
-All media including foreign-produced content purchased by an advertiser in Canada to reach residents of Canada, but excluding displays, in- store flyers, posters, menus, menu boards, point- of-sale material and other on-premises communications.
+All media, including foreign-produced content purchased by an advertiser in Canada to reach residents of Canada, but excluding displays, in-store flyers, posters, menus, menu boards, point-of-sale material, and other on-premises communications.
 Criteria for Determining if an Advertisement is "Primarily Directed at Children" Not yet determined; to be prescribed by regulation.
-Two key factors: the nature and intended purpose of the medium where the advertisement is communicated; and whether the advertisement targets, or is reasonably expected to appeal particularly to, children.
-The context and presentation of the advertisement, in particular: 1. the nature and intended purpose of the food or beverage product advertised; 2. the manner of presenting the advertisement; and 3. the time and place it is shown.
-Next Steps Bill C-252 is currently at third reading in the House of Commons and if passed, will go before the Senate for debate and approval.
-The consultation on the Proposed Policy closed on June 19, 2023.
+Two key factors: 1.
+The nature and intended purpose of the medium where the advertisement is communicated.
+2. Whether the advertisement targets or is reasonably expected to appeal particularly to children.
+The context and presentation of the advertisement, in particular: The nature and intended purpose of the food or beverage product advertised.
+The manner of presenting the advertisement.
+The time and place it is shown.
+Next Steps Bill C-252 is currently at third reading in the House of Commons and, if passed, will go before the Senate for debate and approval.
+The consultation on the Proposed Policy closed on 19 June 2023.
 It is expected that Health Canada will publish a final policy based on the comments received, which will ultimately be codified.
 The Food and Beverage Code is now in effect; while not law, compliance may be required in some cases (e.g., where advertising preclearance from Ad Standards is required).